 a sip of sake' a glance at the autumn moon this Fall, no mourning

-You couldn't pull the wool over Kuma Sensei.
-Man or woman, Kuma Sensei would not allow you to run away from the truth of who you are.
+doña Río (Darion Gracen) was a truly remarkable person.
+To be in her presence was to be ushered into a state of radical wakefulness.
+You couldn't "hide" with her.
+You couldn't pull the wool over her eyes.
+Man or woman, she would not allow you to run away from the truth of who you are.
 She was 'a lightning rod for change.'

 Though she was working on a book before her death, Tracks of the Bear: The Transformative Power of Innerwork in the Wilderness, it was a book that never saw the light of day.
 A rabid dog called "cancer" took her in 2007.

 Like an annual heavy cloud that suddenly blows in, I have mourned my late teacher each and every November since her passing -- the loss of connection, the bond, the laughter, the learning, the sense of standing on a shared path, the sense of occupying a living mandala of cosmology and practice with someone who held a similar vision; something I have not felt since.

 Yet, her death has also been an enormous source of instruction.
 To a large degree, her path and teaching-inspiration was that of a nature-hermit.
 What greater teaching for a student of such a path than for the student to be turned back onto themselves?

 With the writing of this reflection, I celebrate crossing a decade-long "night-sea journey" of loss and grief, and land on the Other Shore.
 From this vantage point, I look back.